thak123/jekyll-now/README.md

 # Hi all, I'm Gaurish ![enter image description here](https://twemoji.maxcdn.com/2/72x72/1f44b.png)
+## About me
 I am currently pursing my Ph.D. at the [Faculty of humanities and social sciences, University of Zagreb](https://web2020.ffzg.unizg.hr/).
-I have Bachelor in Computer Engineering and Masters in
+I have Bachelors in Computer Engineering and Masters in Natural Language Processing.
+I work as an early-stage researcher at the University of London for the EU-funded Horizon 2020 project [CLEOPATRA](http://cleopatra-project.eu/), under the Marie Skłodowska-Curie Innovative Training Network.
+I have ind

-## About me

 ## My research